 In a study conducted at the Memorial Sloan Kettering Cancer Center in New York City, 18 rectal cancer patients who took the same drug found that their cancer completely vanished.
-Dr. Luis A. Diaz Jr., the lead author of the paper published in the New England Journal of Medicine, stated that this was a first in the history of cancer.
+Dr. Luis A. Diaz Jr., the lead author of the paper published in the New England Journal of Medicine, stated that this was the first in the history of cancer.
 While this was a small trial sponsored by GlaxoSmithKline, the results are promising and open up a world of possibilities.
 Some of those who benefited from the study were even moved to tears.
-Every single patient is currently in total remission, The New York Times reported.
+Every single patient is in total remission as reported by The New York Times.

 🚨 Breaking #ASCO22 News: A new study from MSK experts @AndreaCercek and Luis Diaz demonstrates remarkable results when leveraging #immunotherapy alone to beat back #RectalCancer that had not spread to other tissues. https://t.co/IsbfWavTiE (1/3)— Memorial Sloan Kettering Cancer Center (@MSKCancerCenter) June 5, 2022

-According to Dr. Diaz, no other study in which a treatment completely obliterated cancer in every patient presently exists.
+According to Dr. Diaz, no other study in which a treatment completely obliterated cancer in every patient exists.
 He affirmed, "I believe this is the first time this has happened in the history of cancer."
 Dr. Alan P. Venook, a colorectal cancer specialist at the University of California, San Francisco, concurred.
 He claimed that a complete remission in every single patient is "unheard of."
-Furthermore, none of the patients had clinically significant complications as a result of the treatment.
-Approximately one in five patients have some sort of adverse reaction to drugs such as the one the patients took—dostarlimab—known as checkpoint inhibitors.
+Furthermore, as a result of the treatment, none of the patients had clinically significant complications.
+Approximately one in five patients have some sort of adverse reaction to drugs such as the one the patients took—dostarlimab—known as a checkpoint inhibitor.

 “It’s incredibly rewarding to get these happy tears and happy emails from the patients in this study who finish treatment and realize, ‘oh my god, I get to keep all normal body functions that I feared I might lose to radiation or surgery.” @AndreaCercek #ASCO22 @NEJM @ASCO (2/3) pic.twitter.com/ElFHDbsjBO— Memorial Sloan Kettering Cancer Center (@MSKCancerCenter) June 5, 2022

 Dr. Venook hypothesized that the researchers may have not treated enough patients.
-He also suggested the cancers treated might have been "just plain different."
+He also suggested the cancer treatment might have been "just plain different."
 Over the course of six months, patients were treated with a dose of dostarlimab every three weeks.
-Each dose cost about $11,000.
-The study was inspired by a clinical trial Dr. Diaz led in 2017, funded by Merck.
+Each dose costs about $11,000.
+The study was inspired by Dr. Diaz's clinical trial, led in 2017, funded by Merck.
 Eighty-six people with metastatic cancer took checkpoint inhibitor pembrolizumab for up to two years.
-Tumors shrank or stabilized in about one-third to one-half of the patients, and they lived longer.
+Tumors shrank or stabilized in about one-third to one-half of the patients and they lived longer.
 Tumors vanished in 10% of the trial’s participants.
 So, for this study, researchers selected patients who were at a stage much earlier in the course of the disease, that is, before their cancer had a chance to spread.

 "There were a lot of happy tears."— The New York Times (@nytimes) June 5, 2022